VDA5050/VDA5050/VDA5050_EN.md

 Resolution:

-1. Mobile robot does NOT take over the new order in its internal buffer
+1. The mobile robot shall not take over the new order in its internal buffer
-2. Mobile robot shall report an error of type 'INVALID_ORDER' with level 'WARNING' and the erroneous fields as errorReferences
+2. The mobile robot shall report an error of type 'INVALID_ORDER' with level 'WARNING' and the erroneous fields as errorReferences
 3. The warning shall be reported until the mobile robot has accepted a new order.